MEPN Program Overview

 - Human Anatomy

 Note: Human anatomy and human physiology must include a lab component.
 Human Anatomy and Human Physiology may be combined courses in a two-part sequence or two separate courses.

 You must achieve a total TEAS exam score of 58.7 percent or higher to be admitted to the MEPN program.
 If you have previously taken the TEAS exam (within 24 months of the MEPN program start date), your score may be applicable.
 As long as you completed the TEAS exam at an authorized, ATI-proctored location, it will be valid for review.

 The TEAS exam may be attempted a maximum of three times within a calendar year.

 I chose Eagle Gate College because of the small class sizes, I got a lot of personal attention.
 I also made so many friends in my program and consider them my family!

 MEPN Tuition & Financial Aid

-Out-of-pocket costs for master’s programs can vary depending on your individual situation.
-There are a number of financial aid options available to our students at Eagle Gate College.
-For instance, we offer a tuition forgiveness program that includes a maximum award of $6,525.
+Out-of-pocket costs for our blended-online MEPN program can vary depending on your individual situation.
+There are several financial aid options available to our students who qualify at Eagle Gate College.
+For instance, we offer a tuition waiver program* that includes a maximum award of $6,525.
 It is geared toward students who have completed a bachelor’s degree but do not have all the necessary prerequisite courses to enroll in our MEPN program.
-We also offer scholarships for 2020 MEPN students as well as students who are currently employed by one of our clinical partners.

-As a potential Eagle Gate student, you might have many options for student financial aid.
-Our experienced representatives can help you determine eligibility and apply for the program.
-Loans can be used to help you cover many college expenses, such as:
+As an Eagle Gate College student, you can apply for tuition assistance through multiple financial aid programs.
+Our experienced representatives can help you determine eligibility and apply for those programs.
+Furthermore, student loans can also be leveraged to help you cover various college expenses, such as:

 - Room and Board